Singaporean boy drowns in cruise ship's swimming pool in Langkawi

 LANGKAWI, Malaysia: A Singaporean boy was found drowned in the pool of a cruise ship docked at the Star Cruise Jetty in Langkawi on Monday (Nov 18) afternoon.

-Bernama news agency quoted Langkawi district police chief Supt Mohd Iqbal Ibrahim as saying the victim, 10-year-old Alan Heng Kai Lun, together with his mother and a friend were on a vacation on the ship that had just arrived from Singapore to Langkawi.
+Langkawi district police chief Mohd Iqbal Ibrahim said the victim, 10-year-old Alan Heng Kai Lun, together with his mother and a friend were on a vacation on the ship that had just arrived from Singapore to Langkawi.
 They were being scheduled to leave for Phuket, Thailand, on Monday night.

 “Padang Matsirat Police Station received an emergency call about 7.30pm regarding a drowning incident involving a child in the swimming pool of the cruise ship.
 Initial investigation found the victim was believed to have drowned while bathing in the pool.